 After a comprehensive review of the transmission arrangements that underpin the National Electricity Market, on 11 April 2013 the AEMC published the final report of the Transmission Frameworks Review.

-The Commission is recommending both short term reforms to facilitate more efficient connections between generators and transmission networks, and further development of a longer term access model for generators, termed Optional Firm Access (OFA).
+The Commission recommended both short term reforms to facilitate more efficient connections between generators and transmission networks, and further development of a longer term access model for generators, termed Optional Firm Access (OFA).

 Optional Firm Access

 The Optional Firm Access model would provide generators with the ability to “insure” against the risk of congestion (when more generators wish to use transmission than can be accommodated).
 It would change the way generators access the market during times of congestion and the way transmission investment decisions are made.

 The model enables better trade-offs to be made between the cost of transmission and the cost of generation.
 These trade-offs become more significant the greater the change from established fuel sources and transmission flowpaths.

 The Commission has recommended that the model be progressed to a detailed design and testing stage, in order to insure against the possibility of a future that brings significant changes from current patterns of demand and generation.

 The cost, complexity and time delays associated with connecting new generation to the market are a concern which the Commission considered could be addressed in the shorter term.
 Transmission businesses could be encouraged to make efficient trade-offs between the specification of connections and their cost.
 Ambiguity in the current rules also contributes to the problem.

 The recommendations will increase competition in and transparency of the construction process for assets required for generator connection(s) to the shared transmission network.
 However, we also considered that there is a need to balance increased competition with the maintenance of clear accountability for outcomes on the shared network.